Savory/docs/src/fr/cli.md

 $ danet start  //run without file watching
 ```

-In your browser, open [http://localhost:3000](http://localhost:3000) to see the new application running.
+In your browser, open <a href="http://localhost:3000" target="_blank" rel="noreferrer">http://localhost:3000</a> to see the new application running.

 ## Database Options